Allisonius/allisonius.github.io/_pages/about.md

 * **February 2020:** I am a Performer on the Naval Research Laboratory project "Assured Development and Operation of Autonomous Systems (ADAS)" funded by the DoD Research and Engineering Modernization program.
 Lead PI: Constance Heitmeyer. **Total:** 45M, **My Share:** 885k.
 * **February 2020:** Lead organizer for the [2020 Triad Programming Contest](https://triad-pc-2020.github.io/).
 * **Janurary 2020:** Faculty advisor for the NC A&T student team competing in the 3rd Annual AMIE Design Challenge at the 2020 Black Engineer of the Year Award Conference ([BEYA 2020](https://s4.goeshow.com/ccgroup/beyastem/2020/index.cfm)).
- * **December 2019:** Participating in a female engineer focus group on how to prepare students for careers as researchers as part of an  [NSF Innovations in Graduate Education: Developing a Research Engineer Identity](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1856346&HistoricalAwards=false) grant.
- * **December 2019:** Congratulations to Mr. Derrick LeFlore for his successful MS defense and congratulations to Mrs. Hanan Alshahr and Mr. Shannon Brown for their successful PhD and MS proposals respectively.
- * **November 2019:** Presented our paper "Solution Enumeration Abstraction -- A Modeling Idiom to Enhance a Lightweight Formal Method" at [ICFEM 19](http://csse.szu.edu.cn/icfem2019/).
-* **October 2019:** Attended the 2019 Grace Hopper Celebration as a [Faculty Scholar](https://ghc.anitab.org/2019-student-academic/scholarships/our-ghc-19-scholars-2/attachment/sullivan-allison/).
- * **September 2019:** I am the faculty advisor for the Society of Women Engineers (SWE) NC A&T branch.
- * **August 2019:** Our paper "Solution Enumeration Abstraction -- A Modeling Idiom to Enhance a Lightweight Formal Method" got accepted into [ICFEM 19](http://csse.szu.edu.cn/icfem2019/).
-  * **August 2019:** I received an [NSF FMitF award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1918189&HistoricalAwards=false) to continue work on verification and synthesis of Alloy models.
   * **More:** ([Older News](https://allisonius.github.io/news/)).

 <h3><i class="fa fa-fw fa-puzzle-piece" aria-hidden="true"></i> Hobbies</h3>